 The Golden-crowned Kinglet is typically found in coniferous trees within the Boreal Forest, Foothills, and Rocky Mountain Natural Regions of Alberta.
-This species has also benefit from the reforestation of spruce trees in the eastern states.
+This species has also benefit from the

 As indicated by its name, the Golden-crowned Kinglet has a bright orange crown patch on the head, bordered by yellow and black.
 It has olive-green to gray upperparts and pale breasts.